triggerdotdev/sendgrid-welcome-drip-campaign/README.md

           ],
         },
       ],
-      subject: "Follow up email",
+      subject: "How are you finding the Acme Corporation?",
       content: [
         {
           // This can either be text/plain or text/html, text/plain in this case
           type: "text/plain",
           value: `Hi there,

-We hope you're enjoying Trigger.dev.
+We hope you're enjoying using our product.
 If you have any questions, please get in touch!

 Best,
-Matt,
+John,

-CEO, Trigger.dev`,
+CEO, the Acme Corporation`,
         },
       ],
     });